lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_cli.md

    For this example, you'd see the following responses.

-   The following response will vary depending on what optional values you use.
+   The following response varies depending on what optional values you use.
    {:note}

    ```